Frank Piasecki

-Frank Nicolas Piasecki (/piːəˈsɛki/ pee-ə-SEK-ee; [pjaˈsɛtski]; October 24, 1919 – February 11, 2008) was an American engineer and helicopter aviation pioneer.
+Frank Piasecki (/piːəˈsɛki/ pee-ə-SEK-ee; [pjaˈsɛtski]; October 24, 1919 – February 11, 2008) was an American engineer and helicopter aviation pioneer.
 Piasecki pioneered tandem rotor helicopter designs and created the compound helicopter concept of vectored thrust using a ducted propeller.

 Early life and education

 Born in Philadelphia, Pennsylvania, to an immigrant Polish tailor, Piasecki worked for autogyro manufacturers while still attending Overbrook High School, then studied mechanical engineering at the University of Pennsylvania before graduating with a bachelor's degree from New York University.
 He was employed by the Platt-LePage Aircraft Company as a control engineer on their XR-1 twin-rotor project.
 In 1940, he formed PV Engineering Forum with former Pennsylvania classmate Harold Venzie.
 He built a single-person, single-rotor helicopter designated the PV-2 and flew it on April 11, 1943.
 This helicopter impressed the United States Navy sufficiently to win Piasecki a development contract.